The cost model problem

 TCO traps practitioners recognise

-- Shadow AI: IDC reports that more than half of AI tool spending sits outside formal IT budgets, which makes enterprise TCO systematically incomplete.
+- Shadow AI: IDC reports that more than half of AI tool spending sits outside formal IT budgets, which makes enterprise TCO systematically incomplete and contributes to the AI Value Gap.

 - The inference iceberg: at scale, inference can overtake training economics quickly; the ongoing service burden becomes the main bottleneck.